-Online political press kits are helpful in that the information can be kept up to date, and the information is easily accessible.
-The material can be added to its own section on the website or incorporated into the site contact page or linked elsewhere.
+Online political press kits are helpful in that basic campaign information can be kept in one place, and the information is easily accessible.
+Press kit material can be added to its own section on your campaign website or incorporated into your contact page.

-Traditionally, digital press kits are built into a series web pages where the goal is to sell advertising space on the site.
+Traditionally, digital press kits are built into a series web pages where the goal is to advertise the site.
 Using that format on a campaign website is a little redundant, since you are not looking for advertisers, and the point of the site is to sell the candidate.
-Instead, focus on making the campaign press kit easily digestible information that can be easily downloaded and incorporated into media coverage about your campaign.
+Instead, a campaign press kit is designed to create digestible information that can be easily downloaded by voter and reporters and incorporated into media coverage about your campaign.

 So what goes into a political online press kit?
 It depends, really.
-Unlike a physical press kit, an online press kit can be broken up so it can be downloaded in part or in whole.
+Unlike a physical press packet, an online press kit can be broken up to be downloaded in part or in whole.
 PDFs work well as a common file format for documents.

 You can save your files as PDFs through Word, or you can convert them through a free tool like PrimoPDF.
 Images can be grouped together and compressed into ZIP files.
 WinZip is a popular compression program, but there are free alternatives available such as jzip.